Key points about medicines to help with pain during tests and procedures

 - sedation involves using medicine, or a combination of medicines, to help your child relax or sleep through the test or procedure

-Numbing the skin before tests or procedures
+Numbing the skin with topical or local anaesthesia

-The medicine numbs the skin and tissues underneath the skin.
+The medicine numbs the skin and the tissues underneath the skin.
 For many tamariki (children), this is enough numbing medicine for a needle procedure.

 Sedation for tests or procedures